Assault Battalion No. 5 (Rohr): Equipment

 In December 1915, Rohr's unit implemented uniform changes to better address their unique battlefield challenges.
-The primary change was the replacement of army jackboots with Gamaschen leg wraps and M1914 Schnurschue ankle boots to improve foot mobility and comfort when moving across rough battlefield terrain.
-In addition, sandbags were emptied and converted into canvas bags to hold greandes, allowing a single soldier to carry several on his person without sacrificing room on his equipment belt.
-Tan canvas bags holding grenades would later become a distinctive uniform accessory of the Nazi Sturmpioniere during World War II, where they were worn usually under the shoulder or against the chest.
+The primary change was the replacement of standard-issue army jackboots with M1914 Schnurschue ankle boots and leg-wrap gaiters (Gamaschen) to improve mobility when moving across rough battlefield terrain.
+In addition, sandbags were emptied and converted into canvas bags to hold grenades, allowing a single soldier to carry several on his person without sacrificing room on his equipment belt.